rainbowbreeze/yellowbutler/bot/src/README.md

   (alternatively: FLASK_APP=wsgi/flaskapp.py flask run) (if run with python wsgi/flaskapp.py, it doesn't work) from VSCode

-from PyCharm
-  go to wsgi/flaskapp.py and run it.
+  Once configured the IDE, simply CTRL+F5 or Debug -> Run without debugger. or select the arrow in the "Debug" left panel section from PyCharm go to wsgi/flaskapp.py and run it.
 If there is an error with config file, read under the wrong directory, edit the run configuration and set bot/src as working path